table-listBOM Comparison

 Secondary Source updates

-When updating BOM rows the following table illustrates how updates occur at the secondary source.
+When updating BOM rows the following table illustrates how updates occur at the Secondary Data Source.

-A secondary source is typically an ERP or PLM system.
-For secondary sources, quantity values are typically updated to reflect the quantities of the primary source.
+A Secondary source is typically an ERP or PLM system.
+For Secondary Data Sources, quantity values are typically updated to reflect the quantities of the primary source.
+In addition to quantity values, new items (or components) may be created or items may be unlinked from Bill of Materials.

 Using the default color scheme for BOM comparison, you can expect the following results: